A Harissa Shrimp Recipe With Chickpea-Dill Tomato Sauce That Only Takes 30 Minutes

 For quicker results, it's best to have one person on the sauce and one person on the shrimp.
 However, with a little organization, it's totally possible for one person to pull this off alone and within 30 minutes.
 If you don't have an outdoor grill, a stovetop grill pan will work wonderfully.

-- 1 tablespoon harissa paste (we used a powder spice blend the day we photographed because we couldn't find paste anywhere.
+- 1 tbsp harissa paste (we used a powder spice blend the day we photographed because we couldn't find paste anywhere.
 Use a paste if you can find it; it's so much better)

-- 2 tablespoons fresh squeezed lemon juice, about 1/2 lemon
+- 2 tbsp fresh squeezed lemon juice, about 1/2 lemon

-- 2 pounds shrimp, shelled and deveined (whatever size you like)
+- 2 lbs shrimp, shelled and deveined (whatever size you like)

 - 1 medium sweet onion, sliced thin